 To find out more about your employer's response to your claim, see Employer's response to an employment tribunal claim.

 There are short, very strict time limits for making a claim to an employment tribunal.
 In most cases, you have three months less one day from the date of dismissal, but time limits can be different for some situations.
-Time limits are affected by the Acas early conciliation scheme which starts on 6 April and is compulsory for most claims from 6 May.
+Time limits are affected by the Acas early conciliation scheme which is compulsory for most claims.

 To find out more about early conciliation, see Early conciliation - how it works.

 To find out more about how early conciliation affects time limits, see Early conciliation - how it affects the time limit for making a claim

 If you are dismissed, and you appeal against your dismissal, the fact that you have appealed does not change the date of the dismissal, postpone the dismissal or extend time for making a claim.
 The date of the dismissal stays the same.
 You have been dismissed pending the appeal.
 If you are unsure when the date of the dismissal is, you should always rely on the last day that you actually did work for your employer as the date of the dismissal.

 If you work out your notice, the date of the dismissal is when you stop working out your notice.